Rock Me Tonite: Music video

 The video for the track was directed and choreographed by Kenny Ortega, who later directed the High School Musical films.
 It shows Squier waking up in a bed with satiny, pastel-colored sheets, then prancing around the bed as he gets dressed, ultimately putting on a pink tank top over a white shirt.
 At the conclusion he leaves the room with a pink guitar to join his band in performing the song.

 For I Want My MTV, their 2011 oral history of the network's early years, authors Rob Tannenbaum and Craig Marks interviewed over 400 people, primarily artists, managers, filmmakers, record company executives and MTV employees.
 They said none could agree on the best video but all agreed that "Rock Me Tonite" was the worst.
 They devoted an entire chapter of the book to it.
 Martha Quinn, an MTV VJ when "Rock Me Tonite" was released, called it "a super-fun video and a super-great song," and commented, "I don’t remember that video being poorly received at the time."

 Squier himself and other observers, believe its homoeroticism alienated a significant portion of his fan base (primarily teenage boys at the time) and ruined his career.
-"I liked Billy Squier very much," says Rudolf Schenker of Scorpions "but then I saw him doing this video in a very terrible way.
+"I liked Billy Squier very much," said Rudolf Schenker of Scorpions, "but then I saw him doing this video in a very terrible way.
 I couldn't take the music serious anymore."

+In Greg Prato's 2011 book MTV Ruled the World: The Early Years of Music Video, Def Leppard singer Joe Elliott recalled his initial impressions of the video: "We were watching it through our fingers.
+I remember saying at the time, 'Mick Jagger can get away with that ...
+Billy Squier can't.'
+Sadly, I was right.
+It's just one of those things, where it's like, 'Oh man, no, please, don't do that!'
+We all loved the Don't Say No album—things like 'The Stroke' are fucking great.
+But then he goes and does that, and it's like, 'You've got to be kidding me'."

+Ratt guitarist Warren DeMartini, whose band was on tour with Squier in 1984 at the time the video was released, recalled to Prato: "We almost never sound-checked, so we were laying around the hotel room, just passing our time watching TV.
+I was seeing [Squier] on local TV channels complaining that he used the wrong director, he was really talked into doing that.
+The thing that I could never understand was why it wasn't changed or stopped—because it was clearly something that was detrimental.
+I remember thinking, 'Why is this being allowed to continue'?"